 Step 2 For Filing Your Own Divorce: Use the Packet to Write a Petition for Divorce

 Now, you must take the packet home, and read it.
 Use the instructions to create your petition for divorce.
-Make sure that your petition is properly filled out because once you pay to file the divorce (between $272 and $329), the filing fee is non-refundable with Bexar County.
-For a good sample of what a common petition for divorce looks like, see this link.
-And, one example of a petition that a pro se litigant can use is here.
-I do not recommend paying for divorce forms from sites like Legalzoom, as the $10 Bexar County packet and the samples online suffice as guidance.
+Make sure that your petition is properly filled out because once you pay to file the divorce (between $272 and $344), the filing fee is non-refundable with Bexar County.
+And, one example of a petition that a pro se litigant can use is I do not recommend paying for divorce forms from sites like Legalzoom, as the cheaper Bexar County packet and the samples online suffice as guidance.
 Legal forms will not get your divorced!
 In 2015, it took pro se people 8 months to start and finish their divorce, using legal forms, whether free or purchased.
 If the petition needs to be changed, you will have the ability to file an amended petition for divorce, but this is time consuming for you.
 It is best to get it right the first time.

 Step 3: File the Petition for Divorce at the Elizondo Tower